How To Motivate Employees? Read The Enthusiastic Employee

 Seven Of the 33 Myths include:

-- Employees only care about pay and benefits
+- Employees only care about their compensation package

 - No matter how high, people will never be satisfied with what they earn

-- Public recognition is an effective substitute for money
+- Public recognition is an great replacement for monetary incentives

 - Employees won't produce if they sense a large disparity in pay between them and their supervisor

-- People who are secure in their jobs will become complacent
+- People who are are confident in having a secure position will become complacent

 ”Human capital will go where it is wanted, and it will stay where it is well treated.